 Our news and media coverage including major transaction announcements, practitioner appointments and team expansions.

 We support a number of community initiatives and not for profit organisations across Australia through pro bono legal work and charitable donations.

 Our firm provides a diverse range of opportunities for talented, enthusiastic people to develop brilliant legal careers.

-Will is a construction and infrastructure lawyer specialising in/focusing on energy and resources and public infrastructure.
+Will is a construction and infrastructure lawyer specialising in energy and resources and public infrastructure.

-He advises principals and contractors in relation to all aspects of projects, including the drafting, tendering, negotiations, administration and dispute resolution associated of construction and infrastructure contracts.
+He advises principals and contractors in relation to all aspects of projects, including the drafting, tendering, negotiations, administration and dispute resolution associated with construction and infrastructure contracts.

 Will has worked on some of Australia’s largest energy and resource projects, including the construction of onshore and offshore LNG facilities, iron ore, nickel, gold, molybdenum, copper and mineral sands processing plants, power stations, port facilities and other associated infrastructure.
 Will has also advised on projects in Ghana, the Democratic Republic of Congo, Kenya, Brunei, Bangladesh, Vietnam, the United Kingdom and Brazil.

 Will has been recognised in Best Lawyers Australia in the areas of Construction and Infrastructure Law and Litigation since 2014 and Doyle’s Guide to the Australian Legal Profession as a leading construction lawyer, Perth, 2016.

 Recommended leading front end construction & infrastructure lawyer Western Australia